-18.3 CONTINUOUS FAN OPERATION
+18.6 CONTINUOUS FAN OPERATION

-When the thermostat continuous fan (G) switch is on without a call for heat or cooling, the indoor fan is immediately energized.
+When the thermostat continuous fan (G) switch is on without a call for heat or cooling, the indoor fan is immediately energized up to 50% of the cooling speed.
 The fan remains energized as long as the call for fan remains without a call for heat or cooling.
 This feature allows continuous circulation of air between calls for heating or cooling.

-If a call or heat (W) occurs during continuous fan, the blower will remain energized, the call for heat overrides
+If a call for heat (W) occurs during continuous fan, the blower will remain energized, the call for heat overides the call for fan.

 If a call for cool (Y) occurs simultaneously with the call for fan (G), the call for cool overrides the call for fan.

-See Air Flow Data Table 7.
+See Air Flow Data table.
+H22 3 24